Share:

 • The sign (positive or negative) determines the direction of the bias.
 For the income example, positive biased groups have higher income than the rest while negative ones have lower income.

 We use statistical techniques to ensure that these biases do not arise through a statistical fluke, and you can be confident that they are inherent to the data.
+This is a critical component of our bias mitigation approach.

 Fairness score